sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Here's a selection of a few of the better ones I (Michael) enjoyed when visiting.

 * [The Grill From Ipanema](http://seattlegrillfromipanema.com/) - Brazilian All-You-Can-Eat Steakhouse.
 A little pricey ($50 per person), but great selections and cuts of meat.
 * [Shiro's Sushi](http://shiros.com/) - This place is always really busy, so make reservations well in advance.
 Also a little pricey ($65-75 per person), but this is as close to a Michelin star sushi place as it gets!
+Akshay recommends not making a reservation (for the bar seats, they don't do reservations as of W2015) and ordering the omakase.
 * [Kushibar](http://www.yelp.ca/biz/kushibar-japanese-bar-and-restaurant-seattle) - Great ramen place.
 Has a decent selection of appetizers and other Japanese dishes as well, but coming here for the ramen is never a terrible idea.
 Great quality for price!
 * [The Lucky Diner](http://www.theluckydiner.com/index.htm) - A hole in the wall, for sure, but don't be mistaken - this place has great milkshakes and burgers!
 Careful of the busy periods, though - the service quality won't be as top-tier.
 * [La Parisienne](http://www.laparisienneseattle.com/) - This gem had well priced baguettes and drinks in a well-placed location.
 Quaint cafe-style establishment, $10 for breakfast! (coffee, breakfast sandwich, and buttered baguette)